 Let’s talk about another example using stand your ground.
 You are at the grocery store and someone begins shooting at you with a firearm.
 In some states, you must retreat.
 In others, you can simply respond with deadly force.
 If you shoot back at the person in the grocery store using deadly force, and you’re in a stand your ground state, you need not find a retreat.

 Duty to Retreat in Wisconsin – Provocation

 While there is no specific statute addressing stand your ground, a few court cases have addressed whether individuals have a duty to retreat in Wisconsin.
 The general rule is that there is no affirmative duty to retreat, unless the individual provoked the confrontation.
 This general rule mirrors the self-defense statute.
-If the individual provoked the attack, he is not permitted to claim self-defense unless he reasonable believes he has exhausted every other reasonable means to escape from or otherwise avoid death or great bodily harm.
+Let’s assume the individual provoked the attack.
+He is generally cannot claim self-defense.
+The only exception is when he believes he exhausted all other means of escape from the death or great bodily harm.